apache/aurora/docs/user-guide.md

 WARNING: Remember to remove this when you are done, otherwise your instance will have permanently disabled health checks.

-#### Tearing a task down

-The Executor follows an escalation sequence when killing a running task:

-  1. If `health` port is not present, skip to (5)
-  2. POST /quitquitquit
-  3. wait 5 seconds
-  4. POST /abortabortabort
-  5. Send SIGTERM (`kill`)
-  6. Send SIGKILL (`kill -9`)

-If the Executor notices that all Processes in a Task have aborted during this sequence, it will not proceed with subsequent steps.
-Note that graceful shutdown is best-effort, and due to the many inevitable realities of distributed systems, it may not be performed.

-### Giving Priority to Production Tasks: PREEMPTING

-Sometimes a Task needs to be interrupted, such as when a non-production Task's resources are needed by a higher priority production Task.
-This type of interruption is called a *pre-emption*.
-When this happens in Aurora, the non-production Task is killed and moved into the `PREEMPTING` state  when both the following are true:

-- The task being killed is a non-production task.
-- The other task is a `PENDING` production task that hasn't been scheduled due to a lack of resources.

-Since production tasks are much more important, Aurora kills off the non-production task to free up resources for the production task.
-The scheduler UI shows the non-production task was preempted in favor of the production task.
-At some point, tasks in `PREEMPTING` move to `KILLED`.

-Note that non-production tasks consuming many resources are likely to be preempted in favor of production tasks.

-### Natural Termination: FINISHED, FAILED

-A `RUNNING` `Task` can terminate without direct user interaction.
-For example, it may be a finite computation that finishes, even something as simple as `echo hello world. `Or it could be an exceptional condition in a long-lived service.
-If the `Task` is successful (its underlying processes have succeeded with exit status `0` or finished without reaching failure limits) it moves into `FINISHED` state.
-If it finished after reaching a set of failure limits, it goes into `FAILED` state.

-### Forceful Termination: KILLING, RESTARTING

-You can terminate a `Task` by issuing an `aurora job kill` command, which moves it into `KILLING` state.
-The scheduler then sends the slave  a request to terminate the `Task`.
-If the scheduler receives a successful response, it moves the Task into `KILLED` state and never restarts it.

-The scheduler has access to a non-public `RESTARTING` state.
-If a `Task` is forced into the `RESTARTING` state, the scheduler kills the underlying task but in parallel schedules an identical replacement for it.

 Configuration
 -------------